anty-filidor/bdma-experiments/README.md

 ```

 ## Suspected-Infected-Removed + Unaware-Aware
-Example of propagation coexisting processes that influence each other.
+Example of propagation two coexisting processes that influence each other:
+disease (following SIR model) and awarenes (following UA model).
 Perform
-experiments from `sir_ua.ipynb` Details of model and results in diretory `sir_ua`.
+experiments from `sir_ua.ipynb`.
+Details of model and results in diretory `sir_ua`.

 ## UTS model
 <here a short description>

-## Another models
-To be done...
+## Temporal Network Epistemology Model + CogSNet / Static Network
+Comparison of a spreading of the Temporal Network Epistemology on two different
+network models built from the same temporal edge list.
+Preform experiments with
+`tnem_cogsnet.ipynb`.
+Results will be saved in `tnem_cogsnet` directory.